magicicada/cp/course_documents/course_info_readme.md

 ### Assessment
 This course is coursework-only - please let me know how this goes for you!

-We are planning:
+We are planning four categories of assessment:
-- Assignment 1: MiniZinc modelling assignment
+- Assignment 1: MiniZinc modelling assignment - automated marking
-    - 10% of grade, due Tuesday 11 October
+    - 15% of grade, due Tuesday 10 October
-- Multiple choice Moodle quizzes
+- Multiple choice Moodle quizzes - automated marking
-    - Total 20%, spread throughout semester
+    - Total 10%, spread throughout semester
+- Assignment 2: A research poster with presentation (40%)
+    - 40% of grade, due Monday 13th November - poster presentations to follow
-- Assignment 2: A choice of two options:
+- Assignment 3: A choice of two options:
     - Comparing different solving approaches on the same problem (coding, testing, plotting)
     - 7-minute video explaining one of a list of topics with a demo/example
-    - in both cases 20% of grade, due Tuesday 8th November
-- A research poster with presentation (50%)
-    - 50% of grade, due near end of semester
+    - in both cases 35% of grade, due at the end of semester

 ### Weekly Sessions

-Teaching is on Wednesdays from 9-11 and 13-14 in Adam Smith 915.
+Teaching is on Wednesdays from 9-11 and 13-14 in Turnbull 301.
 I'm planning to use the morning session for material, and the afternoon for Q&A, working on problems, etc.

 If the room has the infrastructure I'll record, but I cannot promise this will always work.